 If you have been injured by an uninsured or underinsured driver, your ability to receive compensation may be hindered.
-Our Phoenix car accident lawyers at Torgenson Law have an in-depth knowledge of state and federal laws and will guide you through the legal process.
-Call (602) 726-0747 and schedule a free consultation today with a Phoenix uninsured motorist accident attorney.
+Our Arizona car accident lawyers at Torgenson Law have an in-depth knowledge of state and federal laws and will guide you through the legal process.
+Call (602) 726-0747 and schedule a free consultation today with a Arizona uninsured motorist accident attorney.

 All registered vehicles are required to have liability insurance coverage for bodily injury and property damage.
 Arizona’s minimum required policy structure is 15/30/10:

 In July 2020, the limits for liability insurance in Arizona will increase to 25/50/15.

 Although auto insurance is required of all drivers, it is an unfortunate fact that many fail to obtain it or let it lapse.
 Even when a negligent driver carries the minimum liability policy, the coverage is often insufficient to cover the full range of medical costs, lost wages, pain and suffering and other harm caused by a car crash.

 Since an at-fault driver’s insurance carrier is expected to cover the resulting costs of an accident in Arizona, seeking compensation from an uninsured motorist can be difficult.
 You have the right to sue the person without insurance, though in some instances, they may not possess enough assets to warrant litigation.
 You can, however, make a claim against your insurance company to recover damages if you have uninsured/underinsured motorist coverage added to your policy.